anands8196/graphQl/README.md

 Project Stack
 ---------------------------
 ### DATABASE
-* MongoDB  - Mongoose(Mongoose is a JavaScript framework that is commonly used in a Node.js application with a MongoDB database.) using mLab
+* MongoDB  - Mongoose(Mongoose is a JavaScript framework that is commonly used in a Node.js application with a MongoDB database.) using mLab.
 ### SERVER (Node.JS)
 * Express App
 * GraphQL Server